Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Off-piste skiing

-The upper mountain above 2,000m provides the best off-piste potential, with open bowls, gullies, and north-facing aspects that hold powder after storms.
-The terrain around the Col de la Madeleine and the summit ridgeline has accessible side-country that rewards exploration.
-The lower visitor numbers compared to the Tarentaise resorts mean fresh tracks last longer here.
-For more serious touring, the surrounding Lauzière massif provides backcountry routes - a local guide is recommended for safety and to find the best lines.
+The upper mountain above 2,000m is where the best off-piste sits, with open bowls, gullies, and north-facing aspects that hold powder well after a storm.
+Terrain around Col de la Madeleine and the summit ridgeline has accessible side-country, and the moderate gradient makes much of it approachable for skiers getting into off-piste for the first time.
+For more serious touring, the surrounding Lauzière massif has established backcountry routes, though avalanche awareness, proper equipment, and a local guide are essential.

 St François Longchamp ski school and lessons

-The ESF (Ecole du Ski Français) operates from both 1450 and 1650, running group and private lessons for all ages and abilities.
-English-speaking instructors are available, though the predominantly French clientele means lessons may default to French in group settings - requesting an English-speaking instructor when booking is recommended.
-Children's programmes start from age three, and the dedicated beginner zones make the resort a practical choice for learning.
+The ESF (Ecole du Ski Français) runs from both 1450 and 1650, offering group and private lessons for all ages and abilities.
+English-speaking instructors are available, though it's worth requesting one specifically when booking to avoid any confusion.

 St François Longchamp terrain parks

-The resort has two terrain parks catering to different ability levels.
-The main park features a progression of kickers, rails, and boxes, while a smaller area provides gentler features for beginners and children trying freestyle for the first time.
-Both parks are maintained through the season and benefit from the resort's reliable snow cover at altitude.
+The resort has two terrain parks shaped to suit different ability levels.
+The main park has a progression of kickers, rails, and boxes for confident freestylers, while a smaller area provides gentler features for beginners trying freestyle for the first time.
+Both are maintained through the season and benefit from the resort's reliable snow cover up high.

 1. St François Longchamp Family ski holiday